RonaldAllanRivera/SaaS-Quiz/plan.md

 - **API Structure**: Django REST Framework, endpoints under `/api/v1/`.

 ## Feature Requirements

+### 📚 Books (AI-powered stories with images)
+- Generate stories with 2–3 pages and relevant images from Pixabay
+- Each story is tailored to the child’s topic, age, grade, and lexile
+- Each story has its own quiz (separate from lesson quizzes)
+- Images are deduplicated and stored locally
+- Fallback image is used if Pixabay fails

+#### Books API Endpoints
+- `POST /api/v1/books/generate/` – Generate a new story with images
+- `POST /api/v1/books/quiz/` – Generate a quiz for a story
+- `POST /api/v1/books/image/` – Fetch a deduplicated image from Pixabay for a keyword

+### 📝 Lessons (Image-based quiz generation)
+- Upload lesson images, extract text, and generate quizzes from lesson content
+- Each lesson has its own quiz (separate from books quizzes)

+### Shared Features
+- Both books and lessons use the same child, lexile, age, grade, and authentication system
+- Both books and lessons use the same token rewards, performance feedback, and improvement tips

 1. **API Endpoint for Story Generation**
    - Input: topic (text), grade level (from logged-in child), child_id
-   - Output: story (max 20 pages), 1 image per page, category (AI-generated), story & images stored
+   - Output: story (max 20 pages), 1 image per page, category (AI-generated), story & image references stored
-2. **Image Generation & Optimization**
+2. **Image Sourcing & Caching**
+   - Use free stock image APIs (Pixabay, Pexels, Unsplash) with safe search
+   - AI generates search queries for each story page
+   - Implement hybrid caching:
+     - Hotlink images initially
-   - Use OpenAI or similar for kid-friendly images
+     - Cache locally or on S3 for better performance
+     - Fallback to default images if needed
    - Optimize images (<500KB, web-friendly format)
-   - Store images in AWS (S3)
 3. **Story Storage**
    - Store stories in DB (new model or extend LessonText)
    - Store images in S3, save URLs in DB